Colonialism in destru(A)ction

 418 from 100 to 3000 inhabitants (click here to see them separately)

-35 over than 3000 inhabitants (click here to see them separately)
+35 more than 3000 inhabitants (click here to see them separately)

 * 26 Jewish localities (click here to see them separately) were destroyed in this war, all, as mentioned, by Arab armies rather than Palestinian forces.
-Some of these have been rebuilt shortly after being occupied and destroyed.
+Some of them were rebuilt shortly after being occupied and destroyed.

-Here you can see a map that shows the UN Partition Plan from November 29,1947 and the 615 Palestinian localities Israel destroyed at the Nakba.
-From this map we learn that 220 Palestinian localities, more than third destroyed at the Nakba, are in the territory of the planned Arab state.
+Here you can see a map that shows the UN Partition Plan from November 29,1947 and the 614 Palestinian localities Israel destroyed during the Nakba.
+From this map we learn that 220 Palestinian localities, more than third destroyed during the Nakba, are in the territory of the planned Arab state.
 Moreover, 20 out of the 220 were displaced before the end of the British Mandate.
 The most important of them is Jaffa.
 This shows that Israel didn't really respected the UN plan, in contrary to its official narrative.

-On the map we see also the the 26 Jewish localities destroyed by Arab armies.
-9 of them in the planned Jewish State and 15 within the Arab State (and 2 within the international area).
+On the map we see also the 26 Jewish localities destroyed by Arab armies of which 9 of them in the planned Jewish State and 15 were in the Arab State (and 2 within the international area).

 Destructions from 1967 to 2017 (and into the future...)